From NerdWallet Wealth Partners — a fiduciary RIA

 What if my advisor is actually doing a good job?

 Most advisors are competent at most things.
 When that's true, the report says so — explicitly, with the data behind it.
-Knowing your advisor is doing well is worth the 24 hours, too.
+Knowing your advisor is actually doing well is worth finding out.

 Ready when you are